alexakimenko/alexakimenko.github.io/_posts/2016-09-18-time-series-forecasting.markdown

 }
 ```

-> Advise - work on your coding skills.
-Your code needs to be readable, maintainable, testable and elegant.
+> **Work on your coding skills.** Your code needs to be readable, maintainable, testable and elegant.
 Copy-pasting is prohibited, functions and clear naming are encouraged.
 Save results of every experiment even if it fails.
 This [lecture](https://www.youtube.com/watch?v=_Zqhs1IhGx4) is a good place to start

 #### Weights